 Throughout the years the list of organizations has changed based on student interest and participation.
-Students are encouraged to form new clubs and plan events.
-The Student Activities Office and faculty advisors are eager to assist students form organizations and interest groups.
+Students are encouraged to form new clubs and plan events by working with the Student Life staff.
+The Student Activities Office and faculty advisors are eager to assist students with forming organizations and interest groups.